msayson/msayson.github.io/_posts/2016-08-21-developers-must-test.markdown

 #### Software developers must test their own software.

-There is no way around it; no "buts", and especially no "but Quality Assurance does that for us".
+There is no way around it; no "but", and especially no "but Quality Assurance does that for us".

 Having an independent person functionally verify changes is a great practice, and should be done in addition to unit testing.